 An occupational therapy degree consistently ranks among the most meaningful college majors.
-A career in occupational therapy allows one to creatively work with individuals to help people engage in desired activities.
+A career in occupational therapy allows you to creatively work with individuals to help people engage in desired activities.

-In order to be admitted to an Occupational Therapy Doctorate Program, prospective students without required undergraduate science courses can take advantage of the Pre-OTD track in UVM’s Post-Baccalaureate Premedical Program.
+To be admitted to an Occupational Therapy Program, prospective students without required undergraduate science courses can take advantage of the Pre-Occupational Therapy track in UVM’s Post-Baccalaureate Pre-Medical Program.

 Applicants must complete the following prerequisite courses with a cumulative GPA of 3.2 or greater prior to entry into the program: